anubhavsharma515/rust-collaborative-text-editor/README.md

 - **Jesse**:
     - Implemented **WebSocket Channels** in the server, where each connected client operates on a separate thread.
+    - Designed data structure to receive, send and display all active user cursor positions and document updates to host and other connected clients.
     - Broadcasted the host’s file state and cursor positions to all connected clients in real-time.

 - **Anubhav**: